List of The Inbetweeners characters: Miss Timms

 Miss Timms is a Biology teacher at Rudge Park Comprehensive.
 Neil, Jay and Simon find her very attractive, although Will, as an outsider, thinks that the idea of her extreme attractiveness is just a "subconscious comparison" to the other "older, unattractive" teachers at their school.
-Whilst drunk at the school disco, Neil attempts to kiss her, but gets an erection and is then escorted outside by Mr Gilbert, to his embarrassment.
+While drunk at the school disco, Neil attempts to kiss her, but gets an erection and is then escorted outside by Mr Gilbert, to his embarrassment.